 John looked up and met Evan Lorne’s gaze.
 “You got the email as well, I assume?”

 “Yes.”
 Evan averted his gaze.
 “I can’t say I didn’t expect it.
 Landry is more politician than anything else and he doesn’t like to admit shit like this happens under his command so he hides it.
 There have been a few incidents at the SGC since he took over for O’Neill.
 It’s an ugly situation.”

 “Right,” John said dully.
 He stood and walked to the gun safe in his office.
 He opened it silently and pulled out his berretta.
 Sliding it into his thigh holster, he cleared his throat.
 “Take the guards off the Wraith cage.”
 He paused.
 “In about twenty minutes, the security feeds for the detainment center and the surrounding corridors will be disrupted.
 Have one of McKay’s geeks investigate it from the gateroom.
-You can send a team to investigate if the feed isn’t restored within thirty minutes.”
+You can send a team to investigate if the feed isn’t restored within 30 minutes.”

 Evan met his gaze, his eyes dark and just as furious as John’s own.
 “Sounds like a reasonable plan of action, sir.”

 Sergeant Anthony Pearce didn’t say a word as he entered a transporter in front of John.
 He frowned at the destination that John pressed and frowned as he was lead out into an isolated part of the city that was unoccupied due some structural damage.

 “I thought we could talk,” John said quietly.
 “I’ve had news from the SGC regarding your place on the city and the charges Captain Cadman filed against you.”